dancer1325/opensearch-documentation/_tuning-your-cluster/performance.md

 ```
 {% include copy-curl.html %}

-In the output, note the number of flushes and the total time.
-The following example output shows that there are 124 flushes, which took 17,690 milliseconds:
+In the output, note the number of flushes and the total time
+* The following example output shows that there are 124 flushes, which took 17,690 milliseconds:

 ```json
 {